darkrenaissance/darkfi/doc/src/misc/network-troubleshooting.md

 If you're able to connect to the seed but are failing to establish peer connections, please retry the darkirc connection and carefully note the connection errors that are happening from peers.
-Report these errors on the community telegram (t.me/darkfichat).
-Please don't send screenshots- instead use pastebin (or termbin or pastenym) for multi-line errors, or just copy paste for a single line error.
+See `Error reporting` section to report errors.

 ## dnet